ZsoltF94/Plague-Doctor/README.md

 ### UI
 - `MainMenu.cs` – Controls the title screen and menu navigation
 - `YSorter.cs` – Sorts sprites by Y-axis position for depth layering

-## Project Status

-This is a working prototype developed during a 48-hour GameJam.
-The goal was to create a playable demo with complete core mechanics.